mantail/Summary/AddressBook/README.md

-This is the CIS 422 Project 1 repository for TeamB
+This is the repo for Address Book